What is Lift Angle of a watch movement?

 While most lift angles are somewhere between 48-54 degrees, you may see some folks use a common lift angle number (52° is a generally assumed average and also the default lift angle on most timing machines) and say that it doesn’t matter or “it’s close enough”.
 That is not a helpful approach for getting an accurate picture of how well the watch is functioning, and if you’re looking to get more than the rate of timekeeping from your timing machine, then you will want to input the correct lift angle.

-How to find Balance Lift Angle?
+How to Determine Lift Angle?

 If you’re getting deeper into the watchmaking rabbit hole or starting to do your own watch repairs, you’ll eventually need to find the movement’s lift angle.